MosGeo/Strata/README.md

 - Study the effect of upscaling on different outputs.
 - Create a training dataset for machine learning.

+An example of usage is below.
+Note that most of the code is setting up the input parameters.

 ```
 % Parameters
 maxAge= 200;